rakirs2/rakirs2/MaterialWants.md

 ## Fountain Pens
 - pilot custom 823 (est ~300)
   - decide medium or fine (probably medium)
-- Sell off all other fountain pens not in rotation

 ## Legos
 - maybe lego hedwig?